 “Being admitted to the profession of veterinary medicine, I solemnly swear to use my scientific knowledge and skills for the benefit of society through the protection of animal health and welfare, the prevention and relief of animal suffering…”

 Veterinarians adhering to this oath are ethically bound not only to recognize pain in cats but also to actively work to relieve it.
 Considering pain relief as optional contradicts this commitment.
+Proactive pain management is absolutely critical to providing appropriate care.

 Recognizing Pain in Cats